code-warrior/git-workshop/git-workshop.md

 ---

+## Storing Changes but Not Committing Them

+You may find yourself in a situation where your changes aren’t ready to be committed, but shouldn’t be discarded, either.
+Enter `git stash`.
+This command will store your changes for later retrieval.
+You can reclaim your changes with `git stash pop`, which deletes the changes from the stash’s cache, or `git stash apply`, which keeps the changes in the cache.

+---

 ## Suggested Readings
 - *Git for Humans* by David Demaree.
   Published by A Book Apart, which is known for publishing easy-to-understand short books that are well-designed.